sonic-net/sonic-mgmt/docs/testplan/Generic-Hash-test-plan.md

 ### Test cases #6 - Verify generic hash works properly when there are lag member flaps.
 1. The test is using the default links and routes in a t0/t1 testbed, and only runs on setups which have multi-member portchannel uplinks
-3. Configure all the supported hash fields for the ecmp and lag hash.
+2. Configure all the supported hash fields for the ecmp and lag hash.
-4. Randomly select one hash field to test.
+3. Randomly select one hash field to test.
-5. If the hash field is DST_MAC, ETHERTYPE or VLAN_ID, change the topology to allow L2 switching and send L2 traffic in the next step.
+4. If the hash field is DST_MAC, ETHERTYPE or VLAN_ID, change the topology to allow L2 switching and send L2 traffic in the next step.
-6. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination.
+5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination.
-7. Check the traffic is balanced over all the uplink ports.
+6. Check the traffic is balanced over all the uplink ports.
-8. Randomly shutdown 1 member port in all uplink portchannels.
+7. Randomly shutdown 1 member port in all uplink portchannels.
-9. Send the traffic again.
+8. Send the traffic again.
-10. Check the traffic is balance over all remaining uplink ports with no packet loss.
+9. Check the traffic is balance over all remaining uplink ports with no packet loss.
-11. Recover the members and do shutdown/startup on them 3 more times.
+10. Recover the members and do shutdown/startup on them 3 more times.
-12. Send the traffic again.
+11. Send the traffic again.
-13. Check the traffic is balance over all uplink ports with no packet loss.
+12. Check the traffic is balance over all uplink ports with no packet loss.

 ### Test cases #7 - Verify generic hash running configuration persists after fast/warm reboot, and the saved configuration persists after cold reboot.
 1. The test is using the default links and routes in a t0/t1 testbed.
 2. Configure all the supported hash fields for the ecmp and lag hash.
 3. Randomly select one hash field to test.
-4. Randomly select a reboot type from fast/warm/cold reboot, if cold reboot, save the config before the reboot.
+4. Randomly select a reboot type from fast/warm/cold reboot, if cold reboot, save the configuration before the reboot.
 5. Send traffic with changing values of the field under test from a downlink ptf port to uplink destination.
 6. Check the traffic is balance over all the uplink ports.
 7. Randomly do fast/warm/cold reboot.
-8. After the reboot, check the generic hash config via cli, it should keep the same as before the reboot.
+8. After the reboot, check the generic hash config via cli, it should keep the same as it was before the reboot.
 9. Send traffic again.
 10. Check the traffic is balance over all the uplink ports.